rust-lang/book/src/ch19-01-unsafe-rust.md

 ### When to Use Unsafe Code

-Using `unsafe` to take one of the four actions (superpowers) just discussed isn’t wrong or even frowned upon.
+Using `unsafe` to take one of these actions just discussed isn’t wrong or even frowned upon.
 But it is trickier to get `unsafe` code correct because the compiler can’t help uphold memory safety.
 When you have a reason to use `unsafe` code, you can do so, and having the explicit `unsafe`